wtrekell/OmniGen2/README.md

 # Note: Version 2.7.4.post1 is specified for compatibility with CUDA 12.4.
 # Feel free to use a newer version if you use CUDA 12.6 or they fixed this compatibility issue.
+# OmniGen2 runs even without flash-attn, though we recommend install it for best performance.
 pip install flash-attn==2.7.4.post1 --no-build-isolation
 ```